boobo94/boobo94.github.io/_posts/2021/09/2021-09-08-free-templates-for-startup.md

 ---
 title: Free templates for startup
-summary: Free templates for startup
+summary: Free HTML templates for startup or a new project.
+A complete list with free resources to build your next startup's website and gain the traction to the sky.
 categories: resources
 tags: landingpage website
 date: 2021-09-08 09:09:12 +0000